A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 Similar to traditional self-play algorithms, the PSRO series of algorithms starts with a single policy and gradually expands the policy space by incorporating new oracles.
 These oracles are policies that approximate optimal responses to the current meta-strategies of other agents.
-Additionally, PSRO employs EGTA to update meta-strategy distributions, thereby incorporating a level of exploration in policy selection to mitigate the risk of overfitting.